-Lamb chops are best eaten on the rare side.
-Error on less cooking time than you would expect, that way you can always cook them further if you want them more well done.
+The flavor of lamb is best when prepared rare or medium rare.
+Error on less cooking time than you would expect, that way you can cook them further if you want them more well done.

 - 2 teaspoons salt